 Identifying the rules that apply to a particular legal issue in your jurisdiction requires legal research.
-The legal research process involves not only locating legal authorities, but also determining their relevance.
+The legal research process involves not only locating legal authorities, but also determining their importance.

 Primary v.
 Secondary

 Legal researchers utilize two types of authority, referred to as primary and secondary authority.

 Primary authority is the law, which includes constitutions, statutes and ordinances, rules and regulations, and case law.
 These authorities form the rules that courts follow.

 Secondary authority is not the law.
 Secondary authorities, such as legal dictionaries and encyclopedias, books and treatises, and journal articles, explain and analyze the law and help researchers both understand and locate primary authorities.

 Mandatory v.
 Persuasive

 Authorities that courts must follow are called mandatory (or binding) authority.

 Authorities that courts may follow if persuaded to do so are called persuasive (or non-binding) authority.

 Secondary authority is always persuasive.
 Primary authority (the law) may be mandatory or persuasive depending upon: